Gunashli oilfield

-Gunashli (Azerbaijani: Günəşli) is an offshore oil field in the Caspian Sea, located 120 km east of Baku, Azerbaijan, 12 km southeast of Oil Rocks and its deep water section is a part of the larger Azeri–Chirag–Guneshli (ACG) project.
+Gunashli (Azerbaijani: Günəşli) is an offshore oil field in the Caspian Sea, located 120 km east of Baku, Azerbaijan, 12 km southeast of Oil Rocks and its deep water section is a part of the larger Azeri–Chirag–Gunashli (ACG) project.
 The Azerbaijani translation of Gunashli means "sunny".
 Gunashli is believed to have more than 100 million tonnes of oil reserves.

 Western shallow water section

-The portion of Gunashli field which is not in the scope of ACG project, lies in 120 m depth of water and developed by State Oil Company of Azerbaijan Republic (SOCAR) while the deepwater section developed by BP within ACG project is at 175 to 300 m.
+The portion of Gunashli field which is not in the scope of the ACG project lies in 120 m depth of water and developed by State Oil Company of Azerbaijan Republic (SOCAR) while the deep-water section developed by BP within the ACG project is at 175 to 300 m.

 The field was explored in 1958–63.
 The first offshore platform was installed by 1976.
 Production in this section started in 1982.
 It consisted of 4 steel jackets for drilling of 10 wells.
 As per 1980 data, the platform produced 320 tonnes of oil per day.

 As of 1995, Gunashli was producing 120000 oilbbl/d of oil.
-Because of steadily falling rate of production (9%), SOCAR hired Kvaerner to provide project management to rehabilitate Gunashli.
+Because of the steadily falling rate of production (9%), SOCAR hired Kværner to provide project management to rehabilitate Gunashli.
 In March 2008, a high-flow-rate well No. 244 was put into operation through the platform No. 13.
 It produces 140 tons of oil and 23000 m3 of natural gas per day.
 The well was drilled by SOCAR subsidiary Azeri Drilling Company Ltd. The well No. 247 was drilled by Bayil Limani Offshore Exploration Drilling Unit through platform No. 14.
 It produces 100 tonnes per day.